Cuban Ground Cricket

 Very common in its preferred habitats.

 All counties in our region.
-The Cuban Ground Cricket was not on the Singing Insects of North America range map for our area until 2015, when I documented how widespread it is in NE Ohio.
+The Cuban Ground Cricket was not on the Singing Insects of North America website for our region until 2015, when my documentation was accepted.
+See my links to my Listening in Nature blog for the story.

-At about ¼”, it is the smallest of our ground crickets.
-They're very dark, but you may be able to see some minute light spots on their hind legs.
-The palps are dark at the ends but white closer to the head; this will be the easier characteristic to see.
+At about 1/4", it is the smallest of our ground crickets.
+They are very dark, but you may be able to see the minute white spots on their hind legs.
+The female's short wings reveal white spots on the abdomen as well.
+The palps are dark at the ends but white closer to the head; this will be an easier characteristic to see.

 Their smooth, beautiful songs begin very softly and crescendo over several seconds, ending with an abrupt cutoff.
 After several seconds of silence, the next song begins.
 The timing reminds me of taking a breath, then doing a slow exhale.
 This just might be my favorite cricket song, because it feels so peaceful.